datnova/Metatrader5-gRPC-server/README.md

 The project consists of two main packages:

 ### 1. MT5 gRPC Proto (`mt5-grpc-proto`)
 Protocol Buffers and gRPC service definitions package.
 Contains the contract between the MT5 gRPC server and its clients.
+This package provides Python bindings to interact with the server and can be used as a foundation for creating client libraries in other programming languages.

 Installation:
 ```bash